retrography/retrography.github.io/teaching/carpentry.markdown

 head -n 5 trees.csv | tail -n +2 trees.csv
 ```

+> Note: You can use `head` and `tail` to make test slices of the file you need to work on before you load the whole data.

 Linux also has a command called `cat` that can display the entirety of a file.
 You don't really want to try that on such a large file, but maybe you can use it in combination with a pagination software to limit the output:

 ```